mablanco/docker-reconftw/README.md

 > :warning: This repository has been archived.
-The upstream developers are actively mantaining their own Dockefile, so it makes no sense keep on working on my code.
+The upstream developers are actively mantaining their own Dockefile, so it makes no sense to keep on working on my code.

 # docker-reconftw